CodeMissy/alx-low_level_programming/0x00-hello_world/README.md

 2) gcc $CFILE -S > $(echo $CFILE|cut -d"." -f1).s => this generates the assembly code of a C code and saves it in an output file.

-3) gcc $CFILE -o cisfun => this script compiles a C file and creates an executable file named cisfum.
+3) gcc $CFILE -o cisfun => this script compiles a C file and creates an executable file named cisfun .

+4) #include<stdio.h>

+   int main()
+{
+   puts("Programming is like building a multilingual puzzle\n");
+   return 0;
+}

+this code prints an output that says: Programming is like building a multilingual puzzle.